yo-yo-yo-jbo/linux_pwn_intro/README.md

 2. Preference to optimize speed over memory - e.g. aiming for variables that are memory aligned.
 3. Compiler deciding to save certain registers on the stack.
 On Intel architectures that might involve the `rbp` register, as well as any other necessary register.

 The best approach is to open a debugger (`gdb`) alongside a disassembler.
-I will show two approaches: `static` analysis and `dynamic` analysis.
+There are two approaches: `static` analysis and `dynamic` analysis, but I like to combine them.
+However, in this particular exercise dynamically is easier.

-### Statically determining how many bytes to override
+### Determining how many bytes to override
 Opening a disassembler reveals the reason quite clearly, but I will be using `gdb` as a disassembler for now.
 Note that by default, `gdb` uses the (terrible) AT&T Assembly syntax, and most people I know prefer the Intel syntax.
 The command for that is `set disassembly-flavor intel`, but, since we're lazy, we can prepare a `.gdbinit` file, as well as showing disassembly: